 Patrick Bet-David: How much of the Hilton family money should end up going to Paris?

-Kyle Kulinski: Well, that's a good question.
-I think that needs to be debated by the people and determined by the people, but if you're asking for my personal opinion I wouldn't go so far as some of the revolutionaries to say she should literally inherit nothing.
-I think that's too extreme, but I wouldn't lose a wink of sleep if she went from having $2.2 billion dollars to let's say having $50 million.
+Kyle Kulinski: I think that needs to be debated by the people and determined by the people, but if you're asking for my personal opinion I wouldn't go so far as some of the revolutionaries to say she should literally inherit nothing.
+I think that's too extreme, but I wouldn't lose a wink of sleep if she went from having $2.2 billion to $50 million.

 Patrick: Really?!
 99%?!